WenlingDing/takeaway/README.md

 UX
 --

-The main idea is to allow a user to make a food selection quickly and make a checkout for payment.
+The main idea is to allow a user to make a food selection quickly and make a checkout for payment.<br>

 Feature – Accounts app
 --
 As a customer user, I want to be able to register an account so that I can make orders